LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 - `default`: Uses a simple threshold where the leak rate is based on the measurement scale, for example if `measurement_scale = site` then the site's total emissions will be considered measured if greater than the sensors MDL.
 - `OGI_camera_rk`: Uses detection curve based on Ravikumar, 2018.Requires measurement_scale = 'component'.
 - `OGI_camera_zim`: Uses detection curve based on Zimmerle 2020.Requires measurement_scale = 'component'.
-- `GHGSAT1` Uses a windspeed based method of detection from Jacob et al., 2016.
+- `GHGSAT1` Uses a wind speed based method of detection from Jacob et al., 2016.

 **Notes on acquisition:** No data acquisition required.